Courses

 201 cities in India only, as per last year

-JEE Advanced 2024 will follow a similar pattern as previous years, consisting of two papers, each of three hours duration, covering Physics, Chemistry, and Mathematics.
+JEE Advanced Question Paper Pattern for 2025 will be similar to last year, consisting of two papers, each of three hours duration, covering Physics, Chemistry, and Mathematics.
 The exam will be conducted in computer-based test (CBT) mode and will comprise multiple-choice questions (MCQs), numerical answer type (NAT) questions, and matching-type questions.

 Feature